hbibakbr/PostmanPractice/README.md

-# Postman Beginner's Course - API Testing Practical Project
+# Postman Beginner's Course - API Testing Practical Project - Simple Book API

 This repository contains the practical project that accompanies the **Postman Beginner's Course - API Testing** from freecodecamp.org youtube channel.
 The project showcases the application of various API testing techniques learned during the course.
 It includes examples of HTTP requests, test automation, and CI/CD integration using Postman.
 Also using htmlextra to reporting an API testing with html format.
-Here link to access course : https://www.youtube.com/watch?v=VywxIQ2ZXw4&list=LL
+Here link to access course : https://www.youtube.com/watch?v=VywxIQ2ZXw4&list=LL Here link for API : https://simple-books-api.glitch.me

 ## Project Overview